 This is a broad program of study that provides students with specific business skills as well as a general overview of business.
 Students will be prepared for first-line supervision jobs in various fields such as retail and non-retail sales.
-Additionally, the courses in this certificate map to the A.S. in Business Administration, providing opportunity for transfer
+Additionally, the courses in this certificate map to the A.S. in Business Administration, providing opportunity for transfer to a four-year business program.
+Enrolled students are also offered certification in financial information software on the main campus.

 Code Title Credit Hours

 CSIT 123 Integrated Office Software 3

 ACCT 161 Principles of Accounting I 3

 ECON 151 Macroeconomic Principles 3

 BUSN 271 Principles of Management 3

 BUSN 251 Business Law I 3

 BUSN 134 Principles of Marketing 3

-Total Credit Hours 18
+Total Credit Ho ours 18